molnard/wasabipres2019/README.md

 ## CoinJoin

-Ok so at this point most of the privacy problems are solved on an acceptable level by using existing technologies like TOR and avoiding leaking queries.
-We handled Wallet leakage, networks and part of blockchain analysis but one more thing is remained, transaction chain is still there and is it traceable.
+At this point part of the privacy and security problems are coverd.
+However one of the most trivial problem is remained, that transaction chain is still there and is it traceable.
 So we have to obfuscate the transaction graph.

 Its an old story that why mixers and different kind of coinjoin technilogies arise.
 _mixers_